Yakut language: Vowels

 Yakut has twenty phonemic vowels: eight short vowels, eight long vowels, and four diphthongs.
-The following table give broad transcriptions for each vowel phoneme, as well as the native script bold and romanization in italics:
+The following table gives broad transcriptions for each vowel phoneme, as well as the native script bold and romanization in italics:

 Vowel harmony

 Like other Turkic languages, a characteristic feature of Yakut is progressive vowel harmony.
 Most root words obey vowel harmony, for example in кэлин (kelin) 'back', all the vowels are front and unrounded.
 Yakut's vowel harmony in suffixes is the most complex system in the Turkic family.
 Vowel harmony is an assimilation process where vowels in one syllable take on certain features of vowels in the preceding syllable.
 In Yakut, subsequent vowels all take on frontness and all non-low vowels take on lip rounding of preceding syllables' vowels.
 There are two main rules of vowel harmony: